jeppeport/jeppeport/README.md

 Hello 👋, I'm JeppePort.
-I'm currenlty studying for a degree in economics and mathematical sciences.
+Will soon be studying for a degree in economics.

 My experience is in;
  - Python